danlawless/auracle/book/vol-2-bridge/chapters/02-authors-note.md

 ---

+## Field Note: The Moment I Knew

+I remember the exact conversation that changed everything.

+I was in my therapist's office, explaining—again—why someone in my life had behaved the way they did.
+I was articulate.
+I had context.
+I could trace the lineage of their wounds, their defenses, their unconscious patterns.

+My therapist listened, then said something quiet:

+*"You understand them perfectly.
+But do you know how you feel?"*

+I paused.
+The question felt strange—almost irrelevant.
+Of course I knew how I felt.
+I felt... responsible.
+I felt like I should have handled it better.
+I felt like maybe if I explained differently...

+*"That's what you think,"* she said. *"What does your body feel?"*

+I couldn't answer.
+I didn't know.

+In that moment, I realized I had built an entire life on understanding others—and I had almost no practice locating myself.

+---

 ## What Changed

 This book was born from the moment I realized that healing did not require more analysis—it required a new internal experience of safety, consistency, and self-trust.